-In fall 2021, volunteers were able to once again sort and identify macroinvertebrates.
+In the fall of 2022, volunteers were able to once again sort and identify macroinvertebrates.
 Each team coordinated the sharing of FMR's microscopes, and reserved community spaces at local buildings.
 The volunteers identified the taxonomic classification of benthic macroinvertebrate samples from each sampling site down to family.